 Substations located at each stop will be regularly checked and maintained to minimise the potential for leakage of oil from them.
-The substations will be located on areas of hardstanding and bunded.
-In accordance with the Waste Management Act 1996 (as amended) and associated regulations, waste material generated at the stops along this section of the route should be stored in a suitably designed waste storage area and transferred to the surface for collection on a regular basis by a suitably licensed waste collection contractor for disposal at an appropriately licensed waste facility.
-The waste storage area should be regularly and appropriately maintained.
+All substations are located underground in bunded areas at the stops.
+In accordance with the Waste Management Act 1996 (as amended) and associated regulations, waste material generated at the stops along this section of the route will be stored in a suitably designed waste storage area and transferred to the surface for collection on a regular basis by a suitably licensed waste collection contractor for disposal at an appropriately licensed waste facility.
+The waste storage area will be regularly and appropriately maintained.

-Foul effluent generated at the Airport Stop along this section of the route will be discharged to the foul water sewer at the surface by means of a sump, pump and rising main arrangement under the approval of the relevant Local Authority.
+Foul effluent generated at the stops along this section of the route will be discharged to the foul water sewer at the surface by means of a sump, pump and rising main arrangement under the approval of the relevant Local Authority.
 This will ensure that untreated foul water is not released into the surrounding groundmass, thus towards the underlying groundwater sources.
 A similar arrangement will apply for the discharge of firewater from the tunnel in the event of a fire.